lamech/wfmucast/README.md

 thus, the XML from their RSS feeds could be transformed into the XML for a podcast using a simple web app.

+I wrote this ten years ago (2008) and it still works just fine.

 **Here's how it works:**

 * Run this code somewhere; e.g. http://example.com/wfmucast